How I Clean My Dash and Albert Rug

 If you want to see how this rug and all my other outdoor rugs have lasted over the years, be sure to read how my indoor-outdoor rugs have held up.

-Do you have any Dash and Albert rugs?
+Have you tried to clean any Dash and Albert rugs?